leomok82/leomok82.github.io/dna-hash/index.md

   <img src="/imgs/MgDB.png" alt="SCALED Air flows" style="max-width: 100%; height: auto;">
 </div>

-### Project involvement
-- Leading PyTorch code development, writing majority of the model's code base
-- Optimized training process with **data-distributed parallel** (DDP) processing on the company's HPC (V100, A40, H100)
-- Conceptualized significant parts of the model, such as the transformer backbone and loss functions.

 ### Acknowledgements
 This project was done as a part of D24H (HKU).
 The research group leader and first author are in charge of the publication of the paper and distribution/commercialization of the software.